 Menu Item Description Reset Reset the GUI to the default appearance for the selected layout.
 Save Layout As Save your reorganized view to a custom layout.
-Refer to the section "Customizing the Simulator GUI Layout" for more information.
+Refer to the section "Simulator GUI Layout Customization" for more information.
 Configure Configure the layout-specific behavior of the GUI.
 Refer to the section "Configure Window Layouts Dialog Box" for more information.

-Menu Item Description Delete Delete a customized layout.
+Delete Delete a customized layout.
 You can not delete any of the five standard layouts. layout name Select a standard or customized layout.